joseph-liew/Diverse-Assign/README.md

 7. If the rows iteration is complete, or the deque is empty, end the 'For' loop.
 Solution is obtained.
 8. Check whether the pointer row is in the collection of swapped indices.
 If no, continue to swap.
 Else skip this row, since it's already swapped.
 9. If the pointer row value is different from the row, swap the values.
 Else popleft and append the pointer to the end of the deque.
 (So that this pointer can be eventually used for another row.)
-10. Using Simulated Annealing, accept the swap if swap yields a greater total diversity, or based on the annealing probaility, reject the swap.
+10. Using Simulated Annealing, accept the swap if swap yields a greater total diversity, or based on the annealing probability, reject the swap.
 11. If a swap is rejected, reverse the swaps and pops and appends.
 I.e. revert data to before the swap.
 12. Else, transfer the row index and pointer index in this iteration to the collection of swapped row indices.
 13. Continue iterations of each row, until 'For' loop breaks at step 7.
 14. Repeat steps 1 to 13 over *k* instances.
 Pick the highest scoring instance as solution.
 Users can input the value for *k*.
 (At the expense of time.)

-In step 10, memoisation is used to minimise duplicate calculation of Aggregate Diversity Scores for groups that are not invovled in the swapping.
+In step 10, memoisation is used to minimise duplicate calculation of Aggregate Diversity Scores for groups that are not involved in the swapping.
 Memoisation is also employed in other areas of the programme to conserve memory and time (steps 6 to 12).

 In step 10, Simulated Annealing is used to reduce the likelihood of ending up with a local minimum.
 This is crucial, since maximum-value approach is not a complete solution.
 Global maximum might not be achieved before the solution is complete.
 However, depending on the user's use case, a complete assignment is usually unnecessary.
 Unless the user is works with a very large number of rows or features.
 In such scenarios, the user might be satisfied with tweaking the cooling rate for the Simulated Annealing, balancing the needs time and completeness.

 Steps 4 to 13 (excluding 10) is designed to reduce the problem and complexity size with every iteration.
-It is inspired MAC (Maintaining Arc Consistency) algorithim in CSP.
+It is inspired MAC (Maintaining Arc Consistency) algorithm in CSP.
 While the overall algorithm is not CSP, the problem is reduced with each iteration.

-Because the solution is not compelte, there is a step 14.
+Because the solution is not complete, there is a step 14.
 This is to further minimise the chance of getting stuck on a local maximum.

 ## Limitations ##
 - As a non-CSP approach, users cannot introduce CSPs, such as "Every group must have at least one person from R&D."
 > However, it is possible to adapt the code to increase the weight of certain columns.
 This is useful to increase representation of minority groups.

 - While current implementation maximises input, the solution is not complete.
-And this could mean we do not arrive at the global maximium.
+And this could mean we do not arrive at the global maximum.
 I.e. it's possible to get stuck on a local minimum.
-> Potentially, the "MAC-like" problem reduction could be swapped with a two-agent adverserial search, to obtain a complete solution.
+> Potentially, the "MAC-like" problem reduction could be swapped with a two-agent adversarial search, to obtain a complete solution.
 (I.e. we are sure the global maximum was achieved.)

 - As the number of rows or features increases, processing time can increase significantly.
-> This could be addressed by tweaking the Simulated Annealinmg  cooling rate and the number of instances to create.
-(At the cost of increased likelihood of getting stucked at a local maximium.)
+> This could be addressed by tweaking the Simulated Annealing cooling rate and the number of instances to create.
+(At the cost of increased likelihood of getting stuck at a local maximum.)

 ## Collaboration ##
 Code is open-source, GPL-3.
 Anyone is free to improve the programme or adapt the software in other / their projects, subject to GPL-3 licence.

 Feel free to collab and contribute!

-Corrections to documetation or code are greatly appreciated :)
+Corrections to documentation or code are greatly appreciated :)

 ## Future Work ##
 - Installable executable to be available on GitHub.
-- Improve efficiency by mimimising list generation through memoisation.
+- Improve efficiency by minimising list generation through memoisation.
 - Refactor code into OOP for easier maintenance.
 - Branch project into a less verbose UI and reduced options.
 While more options are great for technical users, these can be easily tweaked in the code.
-Non-technical users may find the programme more accessible if some options are invisble defaults.
+Non-technical users may find the programme more accessible if some options are invisible defaults.

 ## References ##
 <a name="SW"></a>Shannon, C. E., and Weaver, W., 1949.
 The Mathematical Theory of Communication.
 Urbana: University of Illinois Press.